 Your Student is Moving Home after Graduation… What to Expect and How to Ease the Transition

-Not long ago it was reasonable to expect that when your student left for college, they would not be returning home after graduation.
-However, a recent survey by Monster Trak indicates that 57 percent of college graduates plan to return home after graduation.
-Your student might move home for a number of reasons, most of which are financially motivated: your student may still be in the job-hunting process or cannot afford to live independently on an entry-level salary.
+Not long ago it was reasonable to expect that when your student left for college they would not be returning home after graduation.
+However, a recent survey by Monster Trak indicated that 57 percent of college graduates plan to return home after graduation.
+Your student might move home for a number of reasons, most of which are financially motivated.
+Due to a lackluster economy, your student may still be in the job-hunting process or they cannot afford to live independently on an entry-level salary.
 Other reasons for moving home include the financial strain of paying off loans, the desire to save money for future goals such as a down payment, or perhaps they would like to live at home while attending graduate school.

 Whatever the reason, both you and your student may have mixed emotions about this arrangement.
-As parents, it is not uncommon to have conflicting feelings such as happiness, excitement, anxiety or even anger.
+As parents it is not uncommon to have conflicting feelings such as happiness, excitement, anxiety or even anger.
 Your student may feel relief and less worried about paying bills, but may also feel uneasy about this temporary loss of independence.
 There are some risks for you as a parent, including the possibility of increased tension, misunderstandings and resentment, as well as the financial strain this may put on you.
-On the other hand, this arrangement may create a wonderful opportunity to form a new adult relationship with your student, which you may not have otherwise been able to do.
+However, this arrangement may create a wonderful opportunity to form a new adult relationship with your student, which you may not have otherwise been able to do.

 To minimize the risks and maximize the benefits, a few guidelines may be helpful.
 Overall, the key to having a successful living arrangement with your student is to communicate openly and proactively.
 Expectations for your student should be clear and negotiated in advance of the move back home.
 Some parents prefer to write a contract outlining house rules and expectations.
 That way, there is no room for ambiguity or lack of clarity.
 Other parents prefer to have an oral agreement.
 Regardless of how you outline these rules, the following areas should be addressed:

 - Timeline.
-Both you and your student will benefit from discussing the general timeline for when the student plans to move out.
+You and your student will benefit from discussing the general timeline for when the student plans to move out.
 This helps make it clear that the student should not expect to stay indefinitely.